stealeruv/network3_ai_node/README.md

 `Port 8080`

 Then you could click the '+' button on the top-right of the panel of current node in the dashboard.

-And input the private key of the node in the dialog to bind.
+Input the private key that you copied from the node in the dialog box to bind.

+Now you can uninstall your apk or exe app on your phone or system.